You want smart political talk without the meltdowns?

 Corruption got globalized too.

-And it was really the Clintons the first ones who said, you know, we're gonna cash in not so much by going to you know, Wall Street or big tech, although we'll do some of that.
+And it was really the Clintons, the first ones who said, you know, we're going to cash in not so much by going to, you know, Wall Street or big tech, although we'll do some of that.

-We're gonna cash in by going overseas uh to these corrupt uh political cultures, places like Russia and China, uh, and we're going to uh pedal our wares there and sell access there.
+We're going to cash in by going overseas to these corrupt political cultures, places like Russia and China, and we're going to peddle our wares there and sell access there.

-In fact, you see in the laptop when Hunter Biden is talking about setting up the uh Biden center at the University of Delaware, he actually compares it to the Clinton Global Initiative, saying we can do with this what the Clintons did with uh with the CGI.
+In fact, you see in the laptop when Hunter Biden is talking about setting up the Biden Center at the University of Delaware, he actually compares it to the Clinton Global Initiative, saying we can do with this what the Clintons did with the CGI.

-Yeah, and in fact, you go through it in great detail uh in, as I mentioned, my favorite book, Clinton Cash, how they the Clintons use their foundation, their global initiative, really as a personal piggy bank, and in particular the tens of millions of dollars from Russia that flowed into their foundation.
+Yeah, and in fact, you go through it in great detail in, as I mentioned, my favorite book, Clinton Cash, how the Clintons use their foundation, their global initiative, really as a personal piggy bank.

 You know, tell us a bit more about that.

-Yeah, I mean, you know, look, Hillary Clinton was Secretary of State uh the first term of the Obama administration, um, and that provided a real opportunity for the Clinton family to cash in.
+Yeah, I mean, you know, look, Hillary Clinton was Secretary of State the first term of the Obama administration, and that provided a real opportunity for the Clinton family to cash in.

 I mean, they were doing pretty well after Bill left the presidency and Hillary was in the Senate.